Abhiram Radhakrishnan: Early life

 Abhiram was born in Payannur, Kannur, Kerala.
 He holds a Masters in Art History and Criticism from the Maharaja Sayajirao University of Baroda.
 Before coming to the Malayalam cinema, Abhiram worked as an arts curator and critic.
 He has curated several art exhibitions across India.

 Film career

 Abhiram started his career in Malayalam cinema as an assistant director in the 2015 film Chandrettan Evideya.
-In the same film, he made acting debut in a minor role.
+In the same film, he made his acting debut in a minor role.
 His role as Kunjippa in Sudani from Nigeria (2018) and Manaaf in Parava (2017) was noticed.
 In Unda (2019), Abhiram played a notable supporting role of a policeman.
 His performance in Iratta (2023) as CPO Bineesh, a murder suspect was acclaimed.
 The same year he played major supporting roles in the films Enkilum Chandrike and Jackson Bazaar Youth.
 As of May 2023, he has worked in more than 15 films as an actor and in numerous films as an associate director which includes Irul, Anjam Pathira, Allu Ramendran, Halaal Love Story, Jan.
 E. Man, Kooman and Pachuvum Atbuthavilakkum.